Neftalí Feliz: Caliente de Durango

 On November 23, 2023, Feliz signed with the Caliente de Durango of the Mexican League.
 Operating as the team's closer, he posted a 3–0 record with a 1.38 ERA and 11 saves across 26 innings pitched to start the 2024 season.

 Leones de Yucatán

 On July 5, 2024, Feliz was traded to the Leones de Yucatán of the Mexican League for the rights to infielder Lázaro Alonso and pitcher Jesús Chávez.
 In 9 games for Yucatán, he had an 0–1 record and 1.93 ERA with 7 strikeouts and 6 saves across 9 1/3 innings pitched.

 Caliente de Durango (second stint)

 On September 20, 2024, Feliz was traded back to the Caliente de Durango alongside Félix Doubront.

 On December 13, 2024, Feliz signed a minor league contract with the Seattle Mariners.
 The team released him on March 14, 2025, prior to the start of the regular season.

 On April 17, 2025, Feliz re-signed with Durango.
 He made one scoreless appearance for Durango, recording a strikeout against the only batter he faced.
 Feliz was released by the Caliente on May 15.

+On February 13, 2026, Feliz signed with the Saraperos de Saltillo of the Mexican League.
+However, he failed to make the Opening Day roster and was released prior to the start of the season on April 14.

+Piratas de Campeche

+On May 5, 2026, Feliz signed with the Piratas de Campeche of the Mexican League.
+In five appearances, he gave up eight earned runs over three innings pitched, while striking out four and walking seven batters.
+On May 19, Feliz was released by Campeche.